garykac/pathmonkey/README.md

 </tr></table>

 If the "Show inner circle" option is selected, then a circle touching the inner points of the star will be included in the output.
+Here is an example for a 5-pointed star:

 <img src="images/sstar-5-raw-inner.png" width="150px">

-## Sheriff Stars
+## X-agrams

 ## Mutual Cut Line